Meet the 73-year-old plumber running his 45th Rotorua Marathon

 "You owe it to yourself to be fit.
 It's good for your lungs, your heart and your mind."

-Croswell entered his first Rotorua Marathon 50 years ago.
-Today Croswell will cross the finish line at Government Gardens for the 45th time.
+Crosswell entered his first Rotorua Marathon 50 years ago.
+Today Crosswell will cross the finish line at Government Gardens for the 45th time.

 "I don't feel 73, that's the thing.
 I definitely didn't think this is what growing old could feel like."